uber/hermetic_cc_toolchain/README.md

 # Bazel zig cc toolchain

-This is an early stage zig-cc toolchain that can cross-compile cgo programs to these os/archs:
+This is an early stage zig-cc toolchain that can cross-compile C/C++ programs (including cgo) to these os/archs:

 - amd64-linux-gnu.2.19
 - amd64-linux-musl